jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/input-output/input-output-parameter-passing.md

 -----

 Actually, the method might only become part of the classes that it directly uses.
-When the method uses submembers of the classes, the method does not become part of the classes of the submembers.
+When the method uses submembers of the classes, the method might not become part of the classes of the submembers.

 -----